Roman Imankulov

 Create a new Django model AccountSettings with a settings field to store account settings in a JSON field.
 Create a new model in the @users/models.py file.
 Create a Django model admin to modify settings.
 Update @users/services.py to create necessary service functions to modify user settings (use @teams/services.py as a role model).
 Create tests and ensure they pass.
 See @.cursor/rules/django-models.mdc and @.cursor/rules/django-tests.mdc.
 Read Linear task PROJECT-123 for more context.

-• I explicitly share the files where the code has to be modified, similar code that can be used as a role model, and even explicitly include Cursor instructions to follow to ensure they’re not ignored.
-Drag-and-drop with Cursor makes it easy to populate the context from currently open files.
+• I share as much context as I can.
+Files to modify, similar code to use as a role model, Cursor rules to follow.
+Drag-and-drop with Cursor makes it easy to populate context from currently open files.

 Agentic loop